rcmaehl/MSEdgeRedirect/README.md

 This tool filters and passes the command line arguments of Microsoft Edge processes into your default browser instead of hooking into the `microsoft-edge:` handler, this should provide resiliency against future changes.

+No Default App walkthrough or other steps, just set and forget.

 If you're on older Windows builds, check out: https://github.com/da2x/EdgeDeflector

-No Default App walkthrough or other complicated steps, just set and forget.

 ## Download